By J. L. Starkey

-I will remember to think twice before jumping to a conclusion about an ancestor, and I will always doubt my initial theory about William’s nature.
+In the future, though, I will think twice before jumping to that type of conclusion about an ancestor, and I will always doubt my initial theory about William’s nature.
 I no longer think he was the bad guy in those divorce records.
 Sadly, William was a product of his times, and he was not alone.
 In the words of Ron Soodalter:

 “We need only read the medical records, or study the letters and journals of distraught families of the veterans, or of the soldiers themselves, to know that…the soldiers of the 1860s underwent the same personal hell, and suffered the same post-traumatic stress disorder, as those who would serve in the wars to come.”– “The Shock of War”

 Thank you, William, for teaching me not to judge so quickly.
-It is a lesson I will always remember.
 I wish that life had been kinder to you, and to thousands of others who were fighting the same battles.

 Rest in peace, Captain Muehleisen.